 Download the Course Flyer

-For registration to a future course, please contact us.
+For registration to the course, please contact us.

 This two day course introduces you to wave-induced liquefaction in the marine environment and its effects on structures.
 Although the focus will be on wave-induced liquefaction, a brief introduction to seismic-induced liquefaction will be also included.
 The physics of wave-induced liquefaction and mathematical modelling will be described.
 Potential threats to marine structures will be discussed.
 Counter-measures will be included in the discussions.
 Discussions will be supplemented by video movies from the CD-ROM accompanying the book Liquefaction Around Marine Structures by B. Mutlu Sumer.